 Here are some specific creative elements that you can test:

 - Call to action (CTA) button and boxes

 - Colors and background

 It is absolutely critical for apps to distribute their ads in the most optimal way.
 Running too many ads might cause users to run a mile from your app and hurt retention rates.
-But not enough rewarded ads and/or requiring too many in-app purchases (IAP) might make users feel alienated and drive them away from your app.
+But not enough rewarded ads and/or requiring too many in-app purchases (IAP) might make users feel alienated and cause them to churn.